WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - The code above will work, but it's not a great solution and can create performance issues.
-The [official React documentation]( https://reacttraining.com/react-router/web/api/Route/component) states: "When you use `component` the router uses `React.createElement` to create a new React element from the given component.
+The [official React documentation]( https://reacttraining.com/react-router/web/api/Route/component) states: "When you use `component`, the router uses `React.createElement` to create a new React element from the given component.
 That means if you provide an inline function to the `component` prop, you would create a new component every render.
 This results in the existing component unmounting and the new component mounting instead of just updating the existing component.
 When using an inline function for inline rendering, use the `render` or the `children` prop."

-- So if you’re not supposed to pass a function to `component`, what’s the solution?
-Turns out the React Router team predicted this problem and gave us a handy solution.
+- So, if you’re not supposed to pass a function to `component`, what’s the solution?
+Turns out the React Router team predicted this problem and gave us a handy fix.
 Instead of using `component`, use the `render` prop. `render` accepts a functional component and that function won’t unnecessarily get remounted like `component`.
 (Source: [Tyler Mcginnis](https://tylermcginnis.com/react-router-pass-props-to-components/))

 </aside>